SoftUni-Internal/interactive-content/EN/01-Components/03-Data-Binding-And-Templates.md

 </div>
 ```

-When doing single class binding the expression used can be of type boolean, undefined or null, and the example input values are either true or false.
+When creating a single class binding, the expression used can be of type boolean, undefined, or null, and the example input values can be either true or false.

 [/slide]